ResLife FAQs for New Students

 Get answers to common questions asked by incoming residential students including how students are housed, how triples are assigned, and more.

-If you are a first-year student, you will be assigned to one of three residence halls (Murphy, Ward, or Haffey) based on your Freshman Seminar class.
+If you are a first-year student, you will be assigned to one of three residence halls (Murphy, Murray, Ward, or Haffey) based on your Freshman Seminar class.
 Freshman Seminar is a 1-credit course that serves as an orientation to college life and fosters academic success, personal growth, and career exploration.
 Freshman Seminar classes are grouped together in specific halls to facilitate out-of-class interaction.

 After you have registered for classes, the ResLife staff determines how many students are in each Freshman Seminar group, and assigns you to a building based on these numbers.
 Generally, 5-8 Freshman Seminar groups will be assigned to each hall.
 Within your hall, you will then be matched with your roommate(s) based on the information you provide when you fill out your housing application online.